petrelharp/pyslim/docs/overview.md

 This is quite handy if you're going to analyze data from more than one chromosome, but also creates some potential pitfalls.

-First, there will probably be nodes in the tree sequence that are not represented in *any* of the trees.
+First, in one particular tree sequence of a trees archive, there will probably be nodes that are not represented in *any* of the trees.
-This is simply because these are nodes that are needed for other chromosomes: perhaps the node in question is not ancestral to any of the samples on this chromosome, but it is on other chromosomes.
+This is simply because these are nodes that are referenced by the tree sequence for other chromosomes: perhaps the node in question is not ancestral to any of the samples on this chromosome, but it is on other chromosomes.
 The presence of these nodes is harmless, however: it will not affect